coder-1304/Apache-Solr-doc/search/solr/beginner/Custom-Config.md

 Using this Schema API to create new fields
 - **Method:** POST
 - **Endpoint:** `http://localhost:8983/solr/instanceDetails/schema`
+> instanceDetails is the name of the collection
 - **Content-Type:** `application/json`
 - **Request body:**
 ```json